 Future MD applicants

 While Geisinger Commonwealth does not guarantee seats in the MD class to its MBS graduates, many Geisinger Commonwealth alumni have gained admission to Geisinger Commonwealth’s Doctor of Medicine program.

 Test scores are optional.
 If you decide to submit scores, the CGA will consider test scores no more than three years old at time of application.

-The Princeton Review course for preparing to take the Medical College Admission Test (MCAT), the Graduate Record Examination (GRE) or the Dental Admissions Test (DAT) is a proven means of improving your score.
+The Professional School Application Enhancement (Princeton Review) course for preparing to take the Medical College Admission Test (MCAT), the Graduate Record Examination (GRE) or the Dental Admissions Test (DAT) is a proven means of improving your score.
 Some students prefer to take these exams in the summer prior to beginning the MBS program.